Skip to content

 Labels

-A-abi Area: Concerning the application binary interface (ABI).
-A-ffi Area: Foreign Function Interface (FFI) B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
+A-ABI Area: Concerning the application binary interface (ABI) A-FFI Area: Foreign function interface (FFI) B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC disposition-merge This issue / PR is in PFCP or FCP with a disposition to merge it.
 F-c_unwind `#![feature(c_unwind)]` finished-final-comment-period The final comment period is finished for this PR / Issue. relnotes Marks issues that should be documented in the release notes of the next release.
 S-tracking-impl-incomplete Status: The implementation is incomplete.
 T-lang Relevant to the language team, which will review and decide on the PR/issue.

 Projects